top of page

 Creationisms

 Creationism refers to those who believe God had a hand somehow in the formation of species.
-Of course it also entails other topics such as the origin of the universe and the origin of life (see my posts about the Big Bang and also abiogenesis).
-I will argue that with what science has discovered the only viable creationism left for theists is theistic evolution, or as some prefer to rebrand it, evolutionary creationism.
+Of course it also aligns with other topics such as the origin of the universe and the origin of life (see my posts about the Big Bang and also abiogenesis) which do not directly connect with evolution.
+If we never discover what came before inflation or how the first cell came about that would still not impact the evidence for evolution.
+I will argue that with what science has discovered even the creationism that seems to accommodate evolution with God using or guiding it called theistic evolution, or as some prefer to rebrand it evolutionary creationism, also fails to fully accommodate science.
 I will refer to this creationism with it’s older, better known term theistic evolution (TE) but acknowledge the advantages of the new term for them.
-I will also assert that although this is the only creationism that can accommodate science now, it suffers from other mortal flaws, leaving all forms of creationism ultimately unable to form a foundation for religious and agnostic worldviews.
+I will also assert that although this is the only creationism that appears to accommodate science, it suffers from other mortal flaws, leaving all forms of creationism ultimately unable to form a foundation for religious and agnostic worldviews.
 Lastly I will further posit that all forms of creationism will be unable to ever have a viable origin narrative that is both scientifically sound and also not suffering from other refutations.
 These will be detailed.

-The major creationism types that have tried to accommodate science and also stay true to their Abrahamic scriptures number about 4.2 billion believers of the 8 billion humans alive today.
+Abrahamic believers number about 4.2 billion of the 8 billion humans alive today.
 I am not addressing the 1.2 billion Hindus and 500 million Buddhists (1) but plan to write about major religious beliefs in the future.

 The major types of Biblical creationisms today in my opinion are Gap, Day-Age, Figurative, Young Earth (AIG, ICR, CMI organizations), Progressive (RTB organization), and Theistic Evolution (TE).
 Young Earth Creationism (YEC) claims the universe and earth are less than 10,000 years old, that there was a global Noachian Flood, an Ark and other literal interpretations of Genesis.
 All the others are various Old Earth Creationisms (OECs).